The Refresh Problem: Why Modern Web Apps Break (And How to Fix It)

 - Server needs special configuration

-/about → index.html → JavaScript shows About
+/about → index.html → JS shows About

-/dashboard → index.html → JavaScript shows Dashboard
+/dashboard → index.html → JS shows Dashboard

-Every URL returns the same HTML file.
-The JavaScript inside decides what to render.
+Every URL returns the same file.

 The Real-World Attack Scenario (Against User Experience)